This post may contain affiliate links. Please read our disclosure policy.

 • Beat the browned butter with the softened butter with a flat beater in a stand mixer until creamy.
 Gradually add the sifted powdered sugar, vanilla, and salt.

-• Mix in 5–6 tablespoon cold heavy cream, 1 tablespoon at a time, until fluffy and spreadable.
+• Mix in 5–6 tbsp cold heavy cream, 1 tbsp at a time, until fluffy and spreadable.

 5-6 tablespoons heavy cream